Vettabase/awesome-mariadb/list-den.md

 Change Data Capture consists in reading the binary log.

+Some of these projects are complete data flow platforms that are able to consume the MariaDB binary log.
+Others are just log consumers that support the MariaDB binary log.

 **CDC Tools**

 | Project                                                          | MariaDB Support   | Language / Platform   | License / Platform                   |